jdc-cunningham/jdc-cunningham/README.md

 Currently work with ReactJS with heavy testing eg. Jest/WDIO(Mocha/Selenium visual regression testing).

+### Side note
+This repo is updated by a script I have on a Raspberry Pi, can see the repo [here](https://github.com/jdc-cunningham/raspi-git-repo-updater) uses NodeJS.
+It's an MVP.

 ### Sensor data
 **5V 100mA Solar Cell**
 - Thursday 07/16/2020 22:30 PM